 If the breast cancer has spread to other parts of your dog's body, a lack of appetite, a decrease in energy, coughing, and other symptoms may also be seen.

-Causes of Breast Cancer in Dogs
+What Causes Breast Cancer in Dogs?

 - The longer estrogen is secreted in a dog, the more likely it is to develop breast cancer.
-This helps explain why older, intact, female dogs are more likely to develop breast cancer than younger, intact, female dogs.
+Older, intact, female dogs are more likely to develop breast cancer than younger female dogs.

 If your dog is diagnosed with breast cancer, X-rays are often taken to look for signs of cancer elsewhere in the body.

 Bloodwork and some other tests may also be run to ensure your dog is healthy enough to have surgery.

 If multiple lumps are present or both mammary chains are affected, full or bilateral mastectomies may be performed to remove all of the mammary tissue.

 If your dog is still intact, spaying will also be recommended.
-Chemotherapy or radiation may be needed if the breast cancer has spread to other parts of the body and other medications are routinely prescribed to manage other symptoms of the disease.
-If the cancer has spread, depending on the severity, palliative care may be the only option.
+Chemotherapy or radiation may be needed if the breast cancer has spread to other parts of the body, while other medications are prescribed to manage pain and hormonal imbalance.

-How to Prevent Breast Cancer in Dogs
+How to Prevent Breast Cancer

-The best way to prevent breast cancer from developing in your dog is to get them spayed when your veterinarian recommends doing so.
+The best way to prevent breast cancer from developing in your dog is to get her spayed when your veterinarian recommends doing so.
 Spaying helps to substantially decrease the likelihood of your dog developing breast cancer.